 Skip to Main Content

-Rafinesque’s Big-eared Bat
+Rafinesque’s Big-Eared Bat

 Fact File

-Scientific Name: Corynorhinus rafinesquii
+Scientific Name: Corynorhinus rafinesquii macrotis

-Classification: Mammal, Order Chiroptera
+Classification: Mammal, Order Chiroptera, Family Vespertilionidae

 Conservation Status: